Renunciation

 Much like storms in nature, when stress builds up, it is released through unwholesome behaviors, such as anger, greed, selfishness, lying, harsh speech, dishonesty, sexual misconduct, intoxication, or even physical harm.

-Livelihood allow us not to get entangled in the storms of human existence.
-It is our protection when interacting with others, it is the path for creating an imperpetuable and peaceful mind, leading to liberation.
+As many forms of unwholesome behaviors can only be brought out and addressed when we interact with others, the practice of Right Speech, Right Action, and Right Livelihood allows us not to get entangled in the storms of human existence.
+It is our protection when interacting with others.
+It is the path for creating an imperturbable and peaceful mind, leading to liberation.

 It is also the best way to judge our progress along the path.